14 Combined Loads

 The overall general stress state for any given point on a loaded body is found by calculating and combining all forms of normal stress and all forms of shear stress.

-Pressure will result in normal stress in two directions (hoop and axial).
-The axial stress will combine with the normal stress from normal forces and bending moments to result in an overall longitudinal stress.
-The hoop stress will be the only stress in that direction for the situations considered in this text.
+• The longitudinal stress will combine with the normal stress from normal forces and bending moments to result in an overall longitudinal stress.

-The combined shear stress at a point comes from torsion and transverse shear forces.
-The torsional moment is the moment about the longitudinal axis.
-The transverse shear forces are the forces in the directions of the cross-sectional axes.
-The signs for shear stress are determined by drawing the stress element and considering the direction of the internal torque or shear force on the cut edge of the element relative to the positive and negative faces of the element.
+• The signs for shear stress are determined by drawing the stress element and considering the direction of the internal torque or shear force on the cut edge of the element relative to the positive and negative faces of the element.

 Key equations